 - 2832x4256 / 10.2MB

-Borneo, Caryophyllales, East Malaysia, Magnoliopsida, Malaysia, Mammalia, Nepenthaceae, Sabah, Scandentia, Southeast Asia, Tupaiidae, animal, carnivorous plant, dung, endangered, fauna, flora, mammal, mutualism, mutualistic, pitcher plant, plant, scat, symbiosis, threatened, treeshrew, tropical, tropical pitcher plant, wildlife
+Borneo, Caryophyllales, East Malaysia, Magnoliopsida, Malaysia, Mammalia, Nepenthaceae, Sabah, Scandentia, Southeast Asia, Tupaiidae, animal, carnivorous plant, dung, endangered, endemic, fauna, flora, mammal, mutualism, mutualistic, pitcher plant, plant, scat, symbiosis, threatened, treeshrew, tropical, tropical pitcher plant, wildlife

 - Contained in galleries